18thStreet-code-challenges/world_populations/README.md

 # World Populations App

 This application was written as a programming challenge from [Seegrid](https://seegrid.com/) in November, 2020.
-The code is at the public repo [gregsandell/world_populations](https://github.com/gregsandell/world_populations).
-The instructions for the challenge are stored in the project at `./doc/Code_Challenge_FE_V1.pdf`.
+The challenge instructions are [here](https://github.com/gregsandell/world_populations/blob/dev/doc/Problem_Statement_Country_population_chart.pdf).
+The code for the solution is at the public repo [gregsandell/world_populations](https://github.com/gregsandell/world_populations).

 ## Assumptions
 1. Have Node.js v.14 installed with npm
 2. Ports 3000 and 5000 are free on your computer